 - Adjusting is fast with the PowerBlocks.
 The MX55 will be slightly faster, but it’s comparable.

 - Depending on the model you get, they are expandable to a max weight of 90 lbs per dumbbell.
 Much more than the MX55 set.

 - Need more info?
 Read my PowerBlock dumbbells review here.

 - Ironmaster Quick-Lock adjustable dumbbells:

-- These are very natural looking and feeling dumbbells like the MX55.
-However, they plates are square rather than circular.
+- These are very natural-looking and feeling dumbbells like the MX55.
+However, the plates are square rather than circular.

 - The base set is 75 lbs per dumbbell, which is already 20 lbs higher than the max weight of the MX55 dumbbells.
 However, you can expand the weight even further, to 120 lbs with one add-on kit, and again to a massive 165 lbs with a second add-on kit!